fdavidcl/vagrant-spark/README.md

 A simple VM to work with Spark, including :
-- Spark 1.4
+- Spark 1.5
 - Zeppelin
 - spark-notebook
-- R and a few R packages
+- datastax community edition (with datastax agent and opscenter)

 ## Provisioning with Vagrant